WinGs-Robotics/STR400-Studio/README-en.md

 <a name="download--installation"></a>

-#### 1. Software Download
+#### 1. Downloading the Software

-Visit the [WinGs Robotics STR400 Studio Github page](https://github.com/WinGs-Robotics/STR400-Studio/tree/main/APP) and download the entire folder.
-This includes the executable file and its associated configuration files.
+Go to the [WinGs Robotics STR400 Studio Github Page](https://github.com/WinGs-Robotics/STR400-Studio/tree/main/APP) and download the entire folder.
+It contains executable files and corresponding configuration files.

-**System Compatibility Tested**:
+**System Compatibility Tests**:

 - Windows 10 (x86)
 - Ubuntu 22.04 (x86)